Day 01: Fly from Delhi/Calcutta to Bagdogra and drive to Phuntsholing, 150kms, 4 hrs.

 Today we must leave very early in order to see the Himalayas as dawn breaks over Dochu La Pass (3,116m).
 This is an awe-inspiring sight; the road is festooned with prayer flags and 108 chortens, celebrating the safe return of the fourth king from a threatened invasion.
 At the pass we will have breakfast and you can spend time looking at the Bhutanese Himalayas from this advantage point.
 In Bhutan’s high elevation and the mixed evergreen and broad-leafed forests, there is an incredible wide range of birds, mammals, and flowering plants.
 Here it is possible to see species such as: Fire-tailed Myzornis, Mrs. Gould’s and Green-tailed sunbirds, Lemon-rumped Warbler, Fire-breasted Flowerpecker and Green Shrike Babbler around the beautiful blossoms of the rhododendron bushes; Olive-backed Pipit, Gold-billed Magpie and White-winged Grosbeak.

-Day 05: Explore the Jigme Dorji National Park and back to Punakha.
+Day 05: Explore the Jigme Dorji National Park and in the afternoon visit the magnificent Punakha Dzong.

 NIGHT: Meri Puensum Resort, Punakha, (1,300m).